NatVak/laravel-filemanager/README.md

 'is_croppable' => 'The :attribute is not croppable according to all sizes.',
 ```

+Prepare a minimalist layout for popup state, then add it to the file-manager.php config file.

 * Make sure you choose a disk on the package configuration file - Files will be stored on that disk.